rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 Objective
 *********

 The objective of this session is to introduce participants to re-sequencing of genomic DNA or cDNA produced from RNA.
 The term "re-sequencing" indicates that an assembled and annotated genome sequence is available for use as a reference in analysis of the sequence reads.
 This means that discovery of new sequence information is typically not the primary goal of these experiments.
 Instead, the sequence reads are used as a measure of some other biological property of interest.
 A variety of experimental methods have been developed that use massively-parallel DNA sequencing to measure specific aspects of genome structure or transcriptome activity: the accessibility of chromatin to digestion by nucleases, binding of specific proteins to DNA, three-dimensional interactions between chromosomes in the nucleus, and levels of gene expression are some examples of properties that can be measured in this way.
-After data preprocessing and quality control, alignment of reads to the reference genome sequence provides results in the form of Sequence Alignment and Mapping (SAM) format alignment files, which are then processed by additional software tools to produce the measurements of experimental interest.
+After data preprocessing and quality control, alignment of reads to the reference genome sequence provides results in the form of Sequence Alignment and Mapping (SAM/BAM) format alignment files, which are then processed by additional software tools to produce the measurements of experimental interest.

 Description